VishakBharadwaj94/poetry-service/README.md

 - 3 poems per day = $0.0045 daily
 - Approximately $0.14 per month
 - First month likely free with OpenAI's $5 starter credit
+- Your credit card will only be charged if you exceed the free credit

 ## Setup Instructions